berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section07 Homework 0.1.md

       (/ 4 2))

-Now we want to see if we can write a procedure that behaves just like if.
+Now we want to see if we can write a procedure that behaves just like `if`.
 Here's our attempt: